 - Use shaving gel when you want to streamline your routine and get great results quickly, as it produces a lather easily without needing extra water

 Which is Better for Your Skin: Soap or Gel?

-Overall, deciding which shaving product is superior depends on personal preference.
+Deciding which shaving product is superior depends on personal preference.
 While shaving soaps may provide a more thorough shave, shaving creams and gels are easier to use and produce a thicker lather.
-Additionally, canned shaving gel is not as economical as soap, so it is important to factor in the cost when purchasing; throwing a bunch of canned gels isn’t sustainable.
+Additionally, canned shaving gel is not as economical as soap, so it is essential to factor in the cost when purchasing.

 Just because i'm asian does not mean I don't need shaving.
 I always wanted to grow a beard when I was young, now I need to shave because hair growth for me is a problem.
 I'm going through what every man will and has gone through before.